sulmanen/angular-eyecon-bootstrap-slider/README.md

 The config options are those passed directly to the slider [jquery plugin](http://seiyria.github.io/bootstrap-slider/).
 The directive will re-init if the config changes.

-Destruction of scope will call slider('destroy')
+Destruction of scope will call slider('destroy').